shoelace-style/shoelace/docs/frameworks/vue-2.md

-# Vue 2
+# Vue (version 2)

 Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use Shoelace in your Vue apps with ease.

-?> These instructions are for Vue 2.
-If you're using Vue 3 or above, please see [Vue instructions](/frameworks/vue).
+!> These instructions are for Vue 2.
+If you're using Vue 3 or above, please see the [Vue 3 instructions](/frameworks/vue).

 ## Installation